 2. Keep it Mildew and Dirt Free

-If you unroll your awning after storing it for a lot of time you might have an unexpected surprise.
-Mildew or stains might have developed.
-A simple hosing from time to time can keep your awning clean from mildew and unwanted dirt stains.
-Never scrub an acrylic awning since it can remove the water retardant finish.
-If you really have to, aim for approved cleaners and apply them on the fabric with a sponge or a soft cloth.
+If you unroll your awning after storing it for a lot of time you may discover that mildew or stains have developed.
+A simple hosing from time to time can keep your awning clean from these mildew and dirt stains.
+Never scrub an acrylic awning since it can remove the water-retardant finish.
+Aim for approved cleaners and apply them on the fabric with a sponge or a soft cloth.

 3. Apply Cleaners

 Some regular cleaners don’t have the same effect as an aftermarket commercial cleaner made especially for awning fabrics.
 Choose the right one for your type of fabric and begin cleaning.
 But don’t use oil-based or abrasive cleaners!
 Use the ones recommended by manufacturers and make sure you read the instructions carefully.